only4neurips/flexdock/README.md

 ## Dataset Curation

-First, you need to generate the required DrugOOD dataset with our code.
-The dataset curator currently focusing on  generating datasets from CHEMBL.
-It supports the following two tasks:
+First, you need to generate the required graph structured data for complex with our code.
+The curator includes two datasets:

-- Ligand Based Affinity Prediction (LBAP).
-- Structure Based Affinity Prediction (SBAP).

-For OOD domain annotations, it supports the following 5 choices.

-- Assay.
-- Scaffold.
-- Size.
-- Protein. (only for SBAP task)
-- Protein Family. (only for SBAP task)

-For noise annotations, it supports the following three noise levels.
-Datasets with different noises are implemented by filters with different levels of strictness.
+- Docking Benchmark 5.5 (DB5.5).
+- Database of Interacting Protein Structures (DIPS).

+For data preparations, you can choose the configuration as follows:
-- Core.
+- dataset
-- Refined.
+- graph_cutoff
-- General.
+- pocket_cutoff

-At the same time, due to the inconvenient conversion between different measurement type (E.g. IC50, EC50, Ki, Potency),   one needs to specify the measurement type when generating the dataset.

 ### How to Run and Reproduce the 96 Datasets?